grammyjs/website/site/docs/guide/deployment-types.md

 ```

 It is immediately obvious that this has some drawbacks.
-Your bot only receives new messages every time it asks, i.e. every few seconds or so.
+Your bot only receives new messages every time it asks, i.e., every few seconds or so.
-To make your bot respond faster, you could just send more requests and not wait as long between them.
+To make your bot respond faster, you could just send more requests and not wait too long between them.
-We could for example ask for new messages every millisecond!
+We could, for example, ask for new messages every millisecond!
 What could go wrong…

 Instead of deciding to spam the Telegram servers, we will use _long polling_ instead of regular (short) polling.